Chronic fatigue syndrome

 Questions on this page

 Chronic fatigue syndrome, also known as systemic exertion intolerance disease or myalgic encephalomyelitis, is a condition that causes extreme, long-lasting fatigue which can limit the ability to participate in ordinary, daily activities.
 It generally occurs in young adults between the ages of 20 and 40 and is twice as common in women.
 The main symptom is disabling fatigue that does not improve with rest.
 Other signs and symptoms may include muscle pain; joint pain; concentration and memory problems; headaches; sleep problems; fever; sore throat; and/or tender lymph nodes.
-The cause of chronic fatigue syndrome is not known, but some researchers have proposed that this condition is caused by infections or by immunological or hormonal problems.
-There may be stress-related triggers in those who have a genetic predisposition.
+The cause of chronic fatigue syndrome is not known yet, but some researchers have proposed that this condition is caused by viral infections or by immunological, hormonal or mental or psychiatric problems, but none have been proved.
+It is also believed that there may be a genetic predisposition for this condition and stress-related events act as triggers.
 Because the symptoms are similar to many conditions that need to be ruled out, the diagnosis make take some time to be made and patients are frequently misunderstood.
+Affected patients are typically highly functioning individuals who are "struck down" with this disease.
 There is still no cure for this condition but there are several clinical trials.
-Current treatment focuses on improving symptoms and may include medications to treat pain, sleep disorders and other associated problems.
+Current treatment consist on cognitive and/or behavioral therapy and focuses on improving symptoms and may include medications to treat pain, sleep disorders and other associated problems.

 At this time the underlying cause for chronic fatigue syndrome is unknown, also the symptoms and condition severity is highly variable among patients.
 As a result it is a challange to create a single pallitative care guideline that can be applied with successful results to all.
 Instead, a person with chronic fatigue syndrome should talk to their doctor about the symptoms that are most disruptive or disabling to them, so that their doctor can tailor their management plan accordingly.
 Treatment of chronic fatigue syndrome can be directed toward the most problematic symptoms as prioritized by the patient, but only after underlying conditions applicable to those symptoms have been investigated and excluded.